How I learned to stop worrying and love OpenClaw

 You’ve got (read-only) mail

 Now for email.
 I have a Gmail account.
-Gross, I know, but it works pretty well actually thanks to the prolific @steipete with gogcli.
+Gross, I know, but it works pretty well actually thanks to the prolific Peter Steinberger (@steipete) with gogcli.

 What’s next?

-Good lord, half of Twitter will tell you the sky is falling and the other half are hustle bros exalting their 24x7 employee churning out SaaS slop that nobody uses.
+Good grief, it seems like half of Twitter will tell you the sky is falling and the other half are hustle bros exalting their 24x7 employee churning out SaaS slop that nobody uses.
 There is something genuinely exciting happening here, and it’s neither of those things.

-The idea of a personal assistant that pulls in all your data sources, knows your context, and grows with you is now a reality.
+The idea of a personal AI that pulls in all your data sources, knows your context, and grows with you is here.
 It’s running on a Mac mini in my house right now, texting me blue bubbles.

 We’re still early.
-The rough edges are real, prompt injection is unsolved.
+The rough edges are real.
 But the upside is massive, and the learning curve is the point.
 If you’re building with AI and you haven’t dogfooded a personal assistant yet, you’re missing out on all the fun.